-Keeping your baby safe once you bring him or her home from the hospital is your No. 1 priority.
+Keeping your baby safe once you bring him or her home from the hospital is your top priority.
 Selecting the safest baby gear products is an important first step.
 These items typically include:

 - a crib and mattress